-Revitalising Newcastle Video Newcastle is the second biggest city in NSW, and its city centre is expected to accommodate an additional 10,000 jobs and 6,000 homes by 2036.
+Newcastle is the second biggest city in NSW and, by 2036, its city centre is expected to accommodate an additional 10,000 jobs and 6,000 homes.

-Its location and setting between the river and the ocean make it a compact, unique and people-friendly city with the potential to be a vibrant economic, residential and tourist hub of international standard.
+Its setting between the river and the ocean make it a compact, unique and people-friendly city with the potential to be a vibrant economic, residential and tourist hub of international standard.

-The strategy will be updated as infrastructure and other developments emerge in Newcastle.
+As infrastructure and other developments emerge in Newcastle, we will update the strategy.
 These updates may involve community consultation, depending on the nature of the work required.

-The community has the opportunity to comment on these planning proposals and projects:
+In March 2014 the community had the opportunity to comment on the following planning proposals and projects:

-- increasing height across parts of the GPT Group and UrbanGrowth NSW sites in the East End to kick-start redevelopment around Hunter Street Mall, while protecting significant views
+- increasing height across parts of the GPT Group and UrbanGrowth NSW sites in the East End to kick-start redevelopment around Hunter Street Mall, while also protecting significant views,

-- minor amendments to existing city centre LEP clauses, including the thresholds that trigger architectural design competitions
+- minor amendments to existing city centre LEP clauses, including the thresholds that trigger architectural design competitions, and

-It is proposed that a new section be added to the DCP to consolidate and replace three existing city centre DCP sections, and integrate place-based planning for Newcastle East, Honeysuckle and Newcastle West.
+It is proposed that a new section be added to the DCP, called ‘Section 6.01 Newcastle City Centre’.
+This section will consolidate and replace three existing city centre DCP sections, and integrate place-based planning for Newcastle East, Honeysuckle and Newcastle West.